 - Key staff have been trained in delivering fine motor skills support within the classroom context as well as more specifically for identified individual children.

 - Some children may require additional apparatus to help them achieve; we take advice from the

 occupational therapist for specific children who may require equipment such as writing slopes, chairs etc.

 Speech and Language:

-Some children might need 1:1 support to help them achieve academically or to help them manage their physical needs.
+Some children might need short term individual support to help them achieve academically or to help them manage their physical needs.
 We have a team of well-trained TAs who are deployed to offer this support.
 This is usually funded via the child’s EHCP or through SEND Locality Funding.

 Which outside agencies could I access through Rowdown?